and-y/extjs4-ux-gridprinter/README.md

-Added Support for ExtJS 5.0.x.
+Added Support for ExtJS 5.0.x and for Ext.data.BufferedStore.

 #Ext.ux.grid.Printer